 RAII For Memory Management

-In C++, the RAII for memory management makes sure that if an object goes out of scope, the dynamically allocated memory is released automatically.
+The RAII in C++ is for memory management.
+It makes sure that if an object goes out of scope, the dynamically allocated memory is released automatically.
 This prevents memory leaks by assigning the resource allocation to an object’s lifetime.
-Using smart pointers like std::unique_ptr and std::shared_ptr are the common RAII-based solutions for managing memory safely.
+Using smart pointers in C++, like std::unique_ptr and std::shared_ptr, is a common RAII in C++-based solutions for managing memory safely.

 Example: